iterative/dvc.org/static/docs/get-started/example-versioning.md

 ## Automating capturing

-`dvc add` is a perfectly reasonable choice when you need to keep track of different versions of datasets or model files that come and are updated from external sources.
-The `data` directory above with cats and dogs images is a good example.
+`dvc add` is appropriate when you need to keep track of different versions of datasets or model files that come and are updated from external sources.
+The `data` directory above (with cats and dogs images) is a good example.

 On the other hand, there are files that are a result of running some code.
-In our example, you should have noticed, that `train.py` produces binary files (e.g. `bottlneck_features_train.npy`), the model file `model.h5`, and the metric file `metrics.json`. **When you have a script that takes some data as an input and produces other data files, a better way to capture them is to use `dvc run`:**
+In our example, please notice that `train.py` produces binary files (e.g.
+`bottlneck_features_train.npy`), the model file `model.h5`, and the metric file `metrics.json`.

+When you have a script that takes some data as an input and produces other data outputs, a better way to capture them is to use `dvc run`:

 ```dvc
 $ dvc remove -p model.h5.dvc